Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-2/select.typ

 )

 #nb_admonition(type: "select", title: "Final Selection")[
-  A 450 RPM drivetrain satisfies most of the criteria we identified without any major drawbacks, such as a significant decrease in RPM or torque.
+  A 450 RPM drivetrain satisfies most of the criteria we identified without any major drawbacks, such as a significant decrease in torque.
 ]